 - Destroy the Snapshot

-Basically, we can use two types of migration technique in this —
+We can use two types of migration techniques in this —

 - Changing the Ownership